greenboxal/doggohub/changelogs/archive.md

 - Update to rails 4.1
 - Improve performance of application for projects and groups with a lot of members
 - Formally support Ruby 2.1
-- Include Nginx gitlab-ssl config
+- Include Nginx doggohub-ssl config
 - Add manual language detection for highlight.js
 - Added example.com/:username routing
 - Show notice if your profile is public